 Getting to Sicily and navigating travel within it can be precarious, to say the least.

-We chose a US air carrier (Delta) to fly directly into Rome where we later transferred to Catania.
-As per her suggestions, we began our trip there, Sicily’s second-largest city, a working town with a younger vibe, according to LaRosa, that is going through a major culinary revolution.
+We chose a US air carrier (Delta) to fly directly into Rome (check flight prices here on Kayak) where we later transferred to Catania.
+As per our travel agent’s suggestions, we began our trip there, Sicily’s second-largest city, a working town with a younger vibe that is going through a major culinary revolution.

 To make the most of my first few days in a new region while fighting jet-lag, I often use the app TimeShifter to help begin setting my body clock to my destination’s time before the trip so I can maximize my time.

-LaRosa told us that the best way to get around once there was to rent a car and provided us with a thorough explanation of Italian tollways, tunnels, gas stations and the like.
-She rightly explained that driving in Italy can be intimidating, a challenge to say the least.
+We were informed that the best way to get around once there was to rent a car.
+It quickly became clear that driving in Italy can be intimidating, a challenge to say the least.
+Despite this, it’s still the best option for flexibility.
+Just pace yourself

-While we often relied heavily on Google Maps during our road trip, we also printed out addresses and directions from place to place (Google Maps didn’t have it all) and we also had the navigation system in the car, should we need it.
+While we often relied heavily on Google Maps during our road trip, we also printed out addresses and directions from place to place (Google Maps didn’t have it all) and we also opted for a navigation system in our rental car, should we need it.
 Given the intricacies of the roads and lack of street signs, I would highly recommend the three-tiered approach.

 While you can easily fly between main cities within Sicily, we constructed this itinerary to begin in Catania and then drive to Mount Etna where we would spend the bulk of our time exploring wineries and restaurants and then end in the popular town of Taormina, where we could park the car in the hotel and get around mostly on foot.